Sandra Yi Sencindiver: Career

-She started in Danish theater when she was cast at the age of twenty in a production of Miss Saigon.
+Sencindiver started in Danish theater at age twenty when she was cast in a production of Miss Saigon.

-In Denmark, she appeared in successful series including The Bridge and The Killing.
+In Denmark, she has appeared in successful series, including The Bridge and The Killing.
 She also did voice-work for the Assassin's Creed video game series, including the entries subtitled Valhalla and Dawn of Ragnorök.
 She also appeared in Backstrom.
 She is the artistic director of the theater company danskdansk (Danish Danish).
 She wrote and appeared in her own short film Watch in 2023.

 Her television credits include the second series of Foundation in which she played Rue Corintha.
 She is also known for appearing as Lady Amalisa in the Amazon Prime Video series The Wheel of Time, a part she described as "so rich and fun to do".

 In 2024, she portrayed fashion-mogul Yuji Lee in Geek Girl for Netflix.
 That April, she was cast in the upcoming Alien: Earth television series.